top of page

 The Equestrian’s Inner Life

-As equestrians, we must attend to the problem at hand in the moment.
 If we don’t, two things happen: the problem persists, and it gains momentum.
 This is why problems often seem complex and difficult — because we skipped the first steps.

 It’s simple, yet it takes a lifetime to understand.
 Why?
 Because we focus on symptoms, trying to fix effects, instead of addressing the cause.
 This is the paradox.